 Legal and Contractual Feasibility:

-The ADA-Friendly Navigation App is feasible legally with medium risk.
+The ADAFNA is feasible legally, with medium risk.
 The risk related to personal privacy infringement is low.
 Compliance requirements are necessary since the ADA-Friendly Navigation App must follow ADA regulations.
 The app is made for physically disabled people, so following ADA regulations is imperative.
 The application will allow users to mark their home address.
 This may have potential privacy concerns, but the data is not being stored to be linked to the direct person.

 Additional Comments